peteroupc/peteroupc.github.io/random.md

 In this document:

-- **Random number generator (RNG)** means software and/or hardware that seeks to generate integers in a bounded range that behave as if each possible outcome occurs with the same chance as any other without influence by anything else[^4].
+- **Random number generator (RNG)** means software, hardware, or a combination of them that seeks to generate integers in a bounded range that behave as if each possible outcome occurs with the same chance as any other without influence by anything else[^4].
 - **Pseudorandom number generator (PRNG)** means a random number generator that produces numbers by an algorithm that mathematically expands its input.
 - **Seed** means arbitrary data serving as a PRNG's input.
 - **Information security** means keeping information safe from attacks that could access, use, delay, or manipulate that information.[^5]